MultiZero96/blog_app/README.md

 # 🚀 Laravel Blog — Containerized Setup Guide

-A fully containerized Laravel blog application designed for seamless cross-platform development (Windows, macOS, Linux).
+A fully containerized Laravel blog application.
 This README walks you through cloning, configuring, and launching the project using Docker — with backend and frontend build steps included.

 ---